postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Enterprise features

-Postman Enterprise has features for reporting, identity management, API security and governance, and administration.
-This list isn't comprehensive, since we often add new features to Postman Enterprise and update existing ones.
+Postman Enterprise has features for reporting, advanced identity management, API security and governance, collaboration, and administration.

 ### Reports